-Climate and Weather
+Climate and Weather in the Belize Jungle

 Belize is a country that experiences a lot of flooding in the rainy season

-Wildlife You’ll Encounter
+Wildlife You’ll Encounter Living in the Belize Jungle

 For me, one of the main reasons I live here is for the wildlife in Belize.
 I can’t get enough of it.
-I will not call anywhere home unless I can hear the howl of the Black Howler monkey from my house.
+I will not call anywhere home unless I can hear the howl of the Black Howler monkeys from my house.
 Every day I live in anticipation of what I may see that day.

 You can expect your share of creepy crawly creatures to make their way into your home, such as snakes, scorpions, and tarantulas.
 I recently wrote a blog post about that also.